 Fremont Indian State Park and Museum

-The renowned Paiute ATV Trail runs through Fremont Indian State Park.
-The trail complex is one of the largest and most impressive ATV trails in the world, and includes opportunities to escape into the forest or explore towns and heritage sites.
+In addition to hiking trails (see below), this area is also very popular amoung ATV riders.
+The impressive Paiute ATV Trail runs through Fremont Indian State Park.
+The complex trail is one of the largest and most impressive ATV trails in the world and includes opportunities to escape into the forest or explore towns and heritage sites.

 Explore Central Utah's Native Heritage